verileaf/bsa-aml-challenge/README.md

 ## Time Expectation

-This challenge is designed to take **2–4 hours**.
+This challenge is designed to take **1 hour**.
 Focus on correctness and clear communication of your findings over code elegance.

 ## Submission